 Legal Career Guide

-A law or legal degree is among some of the most versatile academic credentials, as some industries would fail to operate effectively without legal or regulatory oversight.
+A law or legal degree is among the most versatile academic credentials, as many industries would fail to operate effectively without legal or regulatory oversight.
 This means there are wide-ranging career opportunities for people with legal training.

 Lawyers, paralegals, and legal assistants are often sought after by large corporations.
-Hospitals, pharmacy chains, insurance companies, medical-equipment manufacturers, and a slew of other employers beyond the healthcare industry also hire law professionals to help them navigate the nuances and intricacies of new and existing laws that have far-reaching implications.
+Hospitals, pharmacy chains, insurance companies, medical equipment manufacturers, and a slew of other employers beyond the healthcare industry also hire legal professionals to help them navigate the nuances and intricacies of new and existing laws with far-reaching implications.

 Showing employers and recruitment specialists that you have a unique insight into a particular specialty area may help you stand out in a large pool of job candidates.
-And one way to acquire specialized expertise and skills is to earn a Master of Legal Studies (MLS) or a Master of Laws (LL.M.), which requires an earned Juris Doctor (J.D.) degree.
+And one way to acquire specialized expertise and skills is to earn a Master of Legal Studies (MLS) or a Master of Laws (LL.M.), both of which require an earned Juris Doctor (J.D.) degree.

-The job titles for law and legal studies graduates are numerous, so we compiled some legal career options and a guide by work setting, job title and type of degrees for students to browse:
+The job titles for law and legal studies graduates are numerous, so we compiled some legal career options and a guide by work setting, job title, and type of degree for students to browse:

 Career Guide by Job Title